Atomic-level

 - Does every line on each claim have a value for

-populated? - Is there more than 1 value for
+populated? - Is there more than one value for

 within a single claim (there shouldn't be)? - Does the